tytydraco/yessleep/out/One_of_them_got_me_Im_as_good_as_dead_Seems_like_the_perfect_time_to_start_a_diary.md

 *

 I woke up this morning and I’m walking with a limp.
 It’s funny, Dad had a limp when he and Mum died.
-He was nailing planks of wood across our windows and doors because there was no signal (as bloody usual) and we thought what was happening here was probably happening everywhere.
-It's only recently that I realised this was a local outbreak.
-Anyway, Dad dropped the hammer onto his toe – he always was useless at DIY.
+He was nailing planks of wood across our windows and doors because there was no signal (as per bloody usual) and we thought that what was happening here was probably happening everywhere.
+It's only recently that I realised this was an isolated, local outbreak.
+Anyway, Dad dropped the hammer onto his toe, he always was useless at DIY.
 I think it was only a couple of hours after that when he and Mum were taken.

 It was like a wave of death.
 No, not like, that’s exactly what it was.
-A hoard of uglies swept through the village, probably from the secret research facility in the woods we're not supposed to know about.
+A hoard of uglies swept through the village, probably originating from the secret research facility in the woods we're not supposed to know about.
 My sister and I wouldn’t have had a prayer if Mum and Dad hadn’t charged down the first few that got into our house.
 They gave us just enough time to escape, to run away and leave them to die.
 My sister was screaming all the way and I had to drag her like she was four again.

 She wouldn’t speak to me for a few days after that.
 I didn’t blame her, I hated myself too.
 But I would have hated myself even more if I hadn’t done what I did next.
-On my own, I snuck back into our house with a crowbar I found here.
+On my own, I snuck back into our house with the crowbar I found here.
 Then I dispatched my parents.
-I can’t bring myself to write it down any other way.
+I can’t bring myself to type it any other way.
 It wasn’t like in the movies, I didn’t pound their skulls into mush whilst sobbing, ‘*Why*?’ over and over again.
 I just found them, or what was left of them, forced the crowbar through each of their eye sockets, and came straight back here.

 **Then came the crying**.